Hai3Ne/gitbook-spider/README.md

-# GitBook to PDF Converter
+# Web to PDF Converter

 A Node.js tool for converting GitBook documentation pages into PDF files.
 Supports multiple URLs and customizable output settings.